-Child care is available to any eligible full-time or half-time member who needs this service in order to participate in the program.
-The Corporation provides child care technical assistance through First Financial Associates.
-First Financial Associates makes payments directly to the child care providers.
+Child care is available to any eligible full-time or half-time serving in a full-time capacity member who needs this service in order to participate in the program.
+The Corporation provides child care technical assistance through GAP Solutions, Inc (GAPSI).